Health Promotion Operations Division Strategic Mission:

 Integration and Communication as Good Business Practice

 Health Promotion Operations (HPO) Division ensures that the standards and the best practices learned by APHC at the local and organizational level are integrated across the enterprise.
-The Program Manager also ensures communication and information flow to and from APHC, IMCOM, FORSCOM and MEDCOM so that the local communities receive the benefit of evidence based public health practices and epidemiological assessment to ensure health promotion and wellness issues are scientifically addressed.
+The Program Manager also ensures communication and information flow to and from Army Commands and local communities to ensure they receive the benefit of evidence based public health practices and epidemiological assessment to ensure health promotion and wellness issues are scientifically addressed.
 This will optimize the operational readiness and success of our troops.
 The HPO Division provides a comprehensive and holistic approach to improvement of the health and resiliency of communities on all Army installations which is not only a good business practice, but a win-win for APHC and the total Army.

-- Manage Community Health Promotion Councils (CHPC): Chaired by Senior Commander, facilitated by the CHPC facilitator
+- Manage Command Ready and Resilient Councils (CR2C): Chaired by Senior Commander, facilitated by the CR2C facilitator

 - Identify and assess community health and wellness needs for Command